ydahal1/ydahal1/jokes.md

-How much does a hipster weigh?
-An instagram.
+Why does a Moon-rock taste better than an Earth-rock?
+Because it's a little meteor.

 [
-Wed Apr 30 00:27:19 UTC 2025
+Thu May  1 00:30:55 UTC 2025
  ]